djgroen/FabFlee/doc/TutorialValidate.md

     You should then see output similar to the picture below:
     !["Example output"](vvp3-example.png)

+    Here, the mean score indicates the averaged relative difference between the camp arrival numbers in the simulation versus those observed by UNHCR.
+The average is performed across all simulations in the ensemble.
+A value of 1.0 indicates that the forecast is 50% wrong, while a value of 0.0 indicates that the forecast is entirely correct.

 ## Ensemble Validation of a single conflict instance with replicas